PintaProject/website/Content/HowTo/installing-pinta.md

 {{TITLE:Installing Pinta - Pinta}}
 # Installing Pinta

-Pinta can be installed on Linux, Mac or Windows.
+Pinta can be installed on Linux, Mac, Windows, or *BSD.
 Due to this, there are multiple ways to install Pinta based on what you are using as your operating system.

 This document will show you the multiple ways to install Pinta.